Soft or interpersonal skills are important in providing excellent customer service.

 Using soft skills in interviews

 There are many types of interview questions.
-The most common are competency-based questions, especially for entry level jobs.
+The most common are based on competence, especially for entry level jobs.
 These look at your potential to do the job.

 The STAR Method